Michiru Jo

-His most famous television appearance was Takeshi's Castle during the late 1980s where he played the role of one of the many henchmen working for the lord, Takeshi Kitano.
+His most famous television appearance was Takeshi's Castle during the late 1980s where he played the role of one of the many henchmen working for the Count Takeshi, portrayed by, Takeshi Kitano.
 Despite the rumours outside Japan, Michiru is not Takeshi Kitano's nephew.

 Most recently, he got a job on local TV channel "Hiroshima TV" on a programme called "Susume, sports-genkimaru" where he talked about fishing once a month.
 The programme is still shown in Hiroshima, but it is unknown whether or not he is still on it.

 He is still listed as a "Class D Entertainer", which means that his appearance fee is between 1 and 2 million yen.